Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: An Interpretable Framework for Orchestrating Multi-Expert Systems

 \subsection{Method}

 \paragraph{Probing Expert Interaction Structure.} We interpret the transition matrix $\mathbf{C}(x)$ as a directed, weighted graph over experts. \texttt{INFORM} analyzes the entropy and rank of this matrix to determine the rigidity of the collaboration structure.
-For each expert $E_j$, we compute the \textit{Relational Importance} as the total incoming mass $u_j(x)$.
+For each expert $E_j$, we compute the \textit{Relational Importance} as the total incoming mass $u_j(x) = \sum_{i \neq j} \mathbf{C}_{ij}(x)$.
 This reveals whether an expert functions as a universal successor, in which case the incoming mass from diverse sources to that expert will be high, or a specialist in isolation.

 \paragraph{Probing Sequencing Decisions.} To understand ordering dynamics, \texttt{INFORM} isolates the marginal selection distribution $\mathbf{s}(x)$.
 As the initial expert conditions the intermediate representation for the entire chain, we analyze the entropy of $\mathbf{s}(x)$ to detect the emergence of initializers from the expert pool. \texttt{INFORM} disentangles whether an expert is preferred because it is globally competent or because it is actually necessary in the given context.